PocketCoffea/PocketCoffea/docs/concepts.md

     consistently for all the users with yaml files, as described in [Parameters](./parameters.md)

 :::{tip}
-Have a look at the rest of this page for a detailed description of the default processing steps and of the PocketCoffea configuration.
+Have a look at the rest of this page for a detailed description of the default processing steps and o the PocketCoffea configuration.
 :::

 ## Base workflow